MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/index.md

 Using event or tournament leaderboards are great ways of increasing engagement within your game.
 Using PlayFab, you can easily set up a recurring tournament that awards prizes to the winners, reaches out to the participants, and gets your players coming back into your game to try and get the highest score.

+> [!IMPORTANT]
+> There is no opportunity for adoption of "Leaderboards v2" at this moment.
+Stay tuned for upcoming announcements: [PlayFab Roadmap](/gaming/playfab/roadmap).

+## The future of Stats and Leaderboards
+Statistics and their leaderboards have been critical components of many games across every genre throughout the history of the industry.
+Their integration into a title drives player engagement by acting as a reflection of their experience both in isolation and as it relates to a broader community.
+We at PlayFab have seen how you've utilized these services in unique and exciting ways.
+We want to better enable these experiences by providing a new set of Stats & Leaderboard APIs built with the [Entity Programming Model](/gaming/playfab/features/data/entities) in mind.

+While we're eager to share details, we aim to do so in a process that delights.
+We're thrilled to be building this system and can't wait to see the experiences it enables.
+Thank you for joining us on this journey, and we look forward to [what's to come](/gaming/playfab/roadmap).

 ## What are Leaderboards?

 Leaderboards are essentially rankings of entities such as players, groups, or items.
 A leaderboard ranks a list of entities based on their respective values.
 For example, “High Scores” is one of the most common implementations of leaderboards.